 Treatment for chlamydia typically involves a course of antibiotics, such as azithromycin or doxycycline.
 It is important to finish the entire course of antibiotics, even if your symptoms improve, to ensure that the infection is fully cleared from your body.

-What happens if chlamydia left untreated?
+What happens if Chlamydia left untreated?

 Failure to treat chlamydia can result in severe health complications.
 For women, this may cause pelvic inflammatory disease (PID), which can increase the likelihood of ectopic pregnancy, infertility, and chronic pelvic pain.